Dictation Activities for ESL Students is by Hall Houston. Find other articles by Hall at the EIT Teacher Resources Page.

 This activity is popular with students who enjoy doodling and drawing.
 Prepare a description of a scene, using adjectives (big, small, etc.) prepositions (under, above, next to, inside, etc) and shapes (triangle, circle, square).
 An example is provided below.
 Read out your description and ask students to draw (not write) what they hear.
 After the dictation, you can display the students’ drawings on the board, creating an art gallery for the class to enjoy.
 Variation: you can bring in a picture with a lot of detail, then show it to the class when the dictation is finished.

-- Draw a long rectangle in the middle of the paper.
+- a long rectangle in the middle of the paper.

-- Draw a heart and a smiley face at the bottom of the page.
+- hearts and a smiley face at the bottom of the page.

 Add A Word